mdshahjahanmiah/mdshahjahanmia.github.io/index.md

 __Senior Software Engineer__

 - Preparing project plans and documents of architecture and design with projects about a payment and [digital wallet system](https://www.dmoney.com.bd/service.html)
-- Overall responsible for 4 projects at the same time by managing resources, designing the architecture and performing programming.
+- Responsible for four projects at the same time by managing resources, designing the architecture and performing programming.
-- All projects are sensitive due to the security of the digital wallet.
-I have worked with many technologies to help users secure all personal information, and the system has to show correct data to users.
+- Developed a payment processing simulator to benchmark.

 __LEADS Corporation Limited__ (Dhaka; Bangladesh)